-The State provides post-retirement health care benefits to eligible CSU retirees, and the employer share of the cost of those benefits is shared between the State and CSU.
-CSU also provides post-retirement dental benefits to eligible employees, and the cost of those benefits is borne by CSU on a pay-as-you-go basis.
-See Appendix C-1-"AUDITED FINANCIAL STATEMENTS OF CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2011" at Note (12) and Appendix C-2- "AUDITED FINANCIAL STATEMENTS OF THE CALIFORNIA STATE UNIVERSITY SYSTEMWIDE REVENUE BOND PROGRAM FUND AS OF JUNE 30, 2011" at Note (8).
+The State funds the employer-paid cost share of post-retirement health care and the CSU funds dental benefits to eligible CSU retirees with retirees covering their applicable cost share.
+See Appendix C-1 - "AUDITED FINANCIAL STATEMENTS OF CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2012" at Note (12) and Appendix C-2 - "AUDITED FINANCIAL STATEMENTS OF THE CALIFORNIA STATE UNIVERSITY SYSTEMWIDE REVENUE BOND PROGRAM FUND AS OF JUNE 30, 2012" at Note (8).